kontent-ai/integration-bynder/README.md

 ```
 All of the parameters are optional.
 If you don't provide bynder URL, the selector will prompt for it while logging in.
-The derivative parameters can be used to alter which of the defined image derivatives will be used by the selector and output.
-By default the web image URL is used - others might be, e.g. thumbnail, or mini.
+The derivative parameters can be used to alter which of the defined image derivatives will be used by the selector preview and output.
 More details in [the official documentation](https://support.bynder.com/hc/en-us/articles/360013871360#UUID-efe6ac1b-c1aa-62e5-f086-45cafead8b51).

 ## What is Saved